-Screenwriters and filmmakers need to understand genres importance in today’s crowded film marketplace.
+Screenwriters and filmmakers need to prioritise understanding genre.
+It’s become of crucial importance in today’s crowded film marketplace.
 Thousands of new films are created each year and yet only a portion of them make it to online distribution platforms and fewer still to cinemas.

 Genre is something that has been part of storytelling since Aristotle came up with the concept of happy or sad endings.
 Developed further, modern storytellers use the tool of genre for these specific reasons: